JuusoVe/project-generator/README.md

 prepended with **test\_** ie:

 **TEMPLATE_REPO_NAME** env variable specifys that this is the name of the repo to which we push the template code.
-If we were to store a test-specific value for this env to be used in we would specify that by naming the secret **TEST_TEMPLATE_REPO_NAME** and then load it into a environment key without the **TEST\_** prefix
+If we were to store a test-specific secret for this env we would specify that by naming the secret **TEST_TEMPLATE_REPO_NAME** and then load it into a environment key without the **TEST\_** prefix

 # Production environment infra